swiftly-solution/documentation/docgen/output/events/gameevents/onplayerhurt.md

 ---

 # OnPlayerHurt
-This event is triggered when player_hurt is triggered
+This event is triggered when player_hurt is triggered.
 ::: tabs
 @tab Lua
 ```lua